School of Engineering

 Ph.D.
 Student in Computational and Mathematical Engineering, admitted Autumn 2018

-BioI am a second year PhD student in the Institute for Computational and Mathematical Engineering (ICME).
+BioI am a fifth year PhD student in the Institute for Computational and Mathematical Engineering (ICME).
 I am mainly interested in developing numerical methods with applications to computational mechanics and fluid dynamics.
 I am particularly interested in high-order, structure-preserving, finite element, and isogeometric methods.
-Currently I am working with Professor Doug James in the area of fluid sound synthesis.
-Prior to coming to Stanford, I earned a B.S. in Aerospace Engineering Sciences at the University of Colorado Boulder, where I worked with Professor John Evans on residual-based variational multiscale turbulence modeling and isogeometric, structure-preserving collocation methods, and stabilized isogeometric collocation methods.
+Prior to coming to Stanford, I earned a B.S. in Aerospace Engineering Sciences at the University of Colorado Boulder, where I worked with Professor John Evans on residual-based variational multiscale turbulence modeling, isogeometric, structure-preserving collocation methods, and stabilized isogeometric collocation methods.
 Currently I work with Professor Hamdi Tchelepi on stabilized methods for compositional geomechanics problems.
 I have also had the pleasure of working industry internships with Meta Reality Labs, TotalEnergies, and Walt Disney Animation Studios.

 Ph.D.
 Student in Computational and Mathematical Engineering, admitted Autumn 2017

 BioMy academic background is in Computational Fluid Dynamics, Finite Element Analysis, and Continuum Mechanics with an M.S. in Engineering Science and Mechanics from Penn State University.
 I am becoming more and more intrigued by data analytics & applying machine learning techniques to social sciences and networks.

 Outside of academia, my interests include consuming music at all times (digitally and at live shows), competing on various Ultimate Frisbee teams (Club and National levels), cooking, and generally exploring the surrounding area.